Intersectionality: Transnational intersectionality

+Europe

+Evidence suggests that within Europe there is a divide between white and blue collar workers, and their levels of political engagement, white collar men demonstrated the highest levels of political engagement while on the opposite side of the spectrum falls blue collar women.
+Women in Europe are observed to generally have less political confidence, especially those who were not able to achieve higher levels of education and/or work blue collar jobs.

+One aspect relevant to European intersectionality has to do with the migration status of an individual.
+European migrants come from across the globe from various different circumstances that may or may not have forced them to flee their homes due to arranged marriages or internal conflict.
+These situations by nature make these individuals vulnerable because they are in an unfamiliar place and do not generally have a lot of resources to support themselves.
+Exact numbers differ year by year, as there is a significant number of unaccompanied children migrants.
+This is on top of reports of racism, islamophobia and general anti-migrant sentiment at almost every level of European society.

+Studies in Europe that have used intersectionality as a guiding framework have contributed to a better understanding of gender based violence, showing that it does not occur in isolation and that its underlying patterns can be anticipated and addressed.
+Gender based violence does not affect all groups equally.
+Certain populations are more susceptible due not only to their individual circumstances but also to broader societal and institutional factors.

 Applications

 Intersectionality has been applied in many fields from politics, education healthcare, and employment, to economics.
 Scholars of intersectionality have also advocated for its use more widely.
 Little good-quality quantitative research has been done to support or undermine the practical uses of intersectionality, owing to misapplication of theoretical concepts and problems in methodology.
+Intersectionality is frequently used in feminist and sociological research to analyze how overlapping identities such as race, gender, class, and sexuality shape experiences of discrimination and privilege in society.

 Domestic violence

-Women with disabilities encounter more frequent domestic abuse with a greater number of abusers.
+Women with disabilities encounter more frequent domestic violence with a greater number of abusers.
 Health care workers and personal care attendants perpetrate abuse in these circumstances, and women with disabilities have fewer options for escaping the abusive situation.
 There is a "silence" principle concerning the intersectionality of women and disability, which maintains an overall social denial of the prevalence of abuse among the disabled and leads to this abuse being frequently ignored when encountered.
 This can exacerbate limited autonomy and social isolation of disabled individuals, and place women with disabilities in situations where further or more frequent abuse can occur.